horizon-research/PointCloud-pipeline/Registration-pipeline/README.md

 cd build && make
 ```
 2. Execute:
-To execute, several parameters need to passed in as arguments:
+To execute, several parameters need to be passed in as arguments:
 ```
 ```